 It's an excellent way to build strength and power.
 It also helps improve your coordination and balance.
 In addition, the American kettlebell swing is a great cardio workout and an ideal exercise for improving flexibility and range of motion.

-- Then push through your heels to make the weights go up from your quads.
+• Then push through your heels to make the weights rise from your quads.
 Your arms should be extended overhead.

-- As the kettlebell returns, let it ride back between legs before transitioning from backward to forward motion, driving through heels and hips repeatedly.
+• As the kettlebell returns, let it ride back between legs before transitioning from backward to forward motion, repeatedly driving through heels and hips.

 3. Kettlebell Vertical Row

-A kettlebell vertical row is a great exercise for building bigger and stronger shoulders.
+A kettlebell vertical row is great for building bigger and stronger shoulders.
 It works on the back muscles well.
-While the vertical row is a great exercise for engaging a range of muscles with just one move, you can easily get it wrong.
+While the vertical row is a great exercise for engaging a range of muscles with just one move, you can quickly get it wrong.

-- When lowering the kettlebell, take it all the way so that your arms are fully straightened before starting another repetition.
+• When lowering the kettlebell, straighten your arms before starting another repetition.

 4. Kettlebell Shoulder Press

-- Holding a kettlebell in each hand, raise your arms so that the weights are at shoulder level.
+• Holding a kettlebell in each hand, raise your arms so the weights are at shoulder level.

-- From here, press the weights overhead, keeping your elbows close to your ears.
+• Press the weights overhead from here, keeping your elbows close to your ears.

 5. Single-Arm Kettlebell Z Press